jsonresume/resume-cli/README.md

 Options: `--port <port>`, `--theme <name>`

 If no theme is specified, it will try to locate a local `index.js` and call the `render()` function.
 This is useful when developing themes.

-## Community Projects

-Anyone working on projects for JSON Resume should submit a pull request and add themselves to the list.

 ## License